Accenture/mercury-composable/guides/CHAPTER-1.md

 # Introduction

-Mercury version 3 is a toolkit for writing composable applications.
+Mercury Composable is a software development toolkit for writing composable applications.

 At the platform level, composable architecture refers to loosely coupled platform services, utilities, and business applications.
 With modular design, you can assemble platform components and applications to create